 How The Early Outreach Initiative Works

-During the first set of visits, Dean Cornblatt travels to each participating high school to meet with the 25 seniors, to offer an introduction to law and law school.
+During the first set of visits, Dean Cornblatt either travels to or Zooms with each participating high school to talk with the 25 seniors, to offer an introduction to the practice of law and law school.
 “Dean Cornblatt is a dynamic speaker,” says Didier Jean-Baptiste, dean of seniors and college placement at St. Benedict’s Preparatory School in Newark, and his visit “sparked an interest in law school among [students] who attended his presentation.”

-During the second set of visits, current Georgetown Law students travel to the same high schools, meet with the same groups of seniors, and share their stories — of how they got from where these high school students are now to Georgetown Law.
+During the second set of visits, current Georgetown Law students either travel to or Zoom with the same high schools, talk with the same groups of seniors, and share their stories — of how they got to Georgetown Law.

-For the third set of visits, it’s Georgetown’s turn to play host.
-Georgetown Law is bringing all participating high school seniors to visit the law school in Washington, DC.
-The visiting high school students will meet with Georgetown Law faculty and students, visit Capitol Hill, and meet with local attorneys from a range of practice areas.
+For the third set of visits, Georgetown Law plays host at its “High School Law Days.”
+Originally, Georgetown Law had planned to bring all participating high school seniors to visit the law school in Washington, DC.
+The visiting high school students were to meet with Georgetown Law faculty and students, visit Capitol Hill, and meet with local attorneys from a range of practice areas.
+While COVID-19 prevented the high schoolers from traveling to Washington in 2020, Georgetown Law is working on virtual equivalents until such travel can take place again.

 Having now met with around a thousand high school seniors across the country, Dean Cornblatt says that he is struck by their passion and interest in the law.
 “These kids are engaged and their interest is sparked,” he says.
 “What was missing before was someone reaching out to these kids, to show them the path forward, to show them that law school can be affordable and can be doable, to show them some ways to get to law school.
 And now they can see that path.”
 Nor are the high schoolers the only beneficiaries.
 “If we want a more diverse legal profession, we need more diverse law schools,” remarks Dean Cornblatt.
 “But if we want more diverse law schools, we need a more diverse applicant pool.
 Reaching out early to high schoolers can help get us there.”